-Do more goodIs it actually a good idea to develop that product?
+Do more goodIs it actually a good idea to develop a product?
 Is it useful and beneficial for people?
 Practically this question means that you sometimes might need to turn down a project, although it seems profitable.
 On the other side it helps to focus and put your resources on potentially good products: products that are meaningful to people, that create diversity and do not harm nature, but can co-exist sustainably next to nature.

 Long term useProducts that last long are potentially more sustainable.
 Who will through away an old violin?
 People tend to repair it, maybe sell it or use it.
 This point might be in conflict with your marketing and sales targets.
 It might require a re-design of your business model, maybe switching to a service based business, maybe switching towards high value products with good margins, but it is a great step forward.